-So, I've tried my best to keep them all separated and in their historical places, and have even given them nicknames that help keep fathers and sons (and mothers and daughters for that matter) straight.
+I've tried my best to keep them all separated and in their historical places, and have even given them nicknames that help keep fathers and sons (and mothers and daughters for that matter) straight.
 No disrepect is intended, and it does help distinguish one from another of the same name.
 And truly, if you see where I've perpetuated any confusion by attaching a spouse or action to someone that is inaccurate, I appreciate your letting me know.

-Pinckney was a colonel in the Patriot Army during the American Revolution.
-Though Col. Pinckney escaped before the city fell to the British in 1780, he returned to Charleston and swore an oath of loyalty to the British in order to protect his family properties from being confiscated.
-Unfortunately for him, when the Americans won, they did not look kindly upon this defection and charged him a 12 percent penalty to continue to hold the land.
-He left Snee Farm to his son Charles (aka "Constitution Charlie) who went on to become a key framer of the U.S. Constitution.
+An American Patriot, Col. Pinckney was captured by the British when the city fell in 1780, and afterward was among more than 160 men in Charles Town who swore an oath of loyalty to the British in order to protect his properties from being confiscated.
+Unfortunately, when the Americans ultimately prevailed, they did not look kindly upon the Colonel's defection and in February 1782 fined him a 12 percent penalty to keep his lands.